botpress/solutions/custom_tools/NLU_Testing/README.md

     QNA_FOLDER_PATH
     : fill in the first part with where Botpress is installed on your machine

+    JSON_MOD
+    : whether or not to remove redirects and content elements from the Q&As before testing.
+TRUE by default.

 4. Run the script with